Nureni82/Course-Syllabus/BIT 275/Syllabi.md

 ## Late Assignments Policy:
 **Quizzes are locked at the due date.
 If you miss a quiz it cannot be re-opened since the quiz answers are published once locked..**

-Each student receives two 48-hour *late work* tokens that can be used only on exercises, assignments, throughout the quarter.
+Each student receives two 48-hour *late work* tokens that can be used only on exercises and assignments, throughout the quarter.
 After you have used your tokens, **any late exercises and assignments, will automatically lose 5% per day, and up to 25% reduction in their total points.** If you miss a graded activity due to a genuine absence, you must contact me during the first-class period of your return to arrange to complete the work and have it graded.
 Please do not expect me to contact you regarding missed work.
 Any missed work that remains ungraded at the last day of the semester will receive a zero, regardless of whether the absence was excused.

 ## Academic Honesty
 Cascadia College regards acts of academic dishonesty, including such activities as plagiarism, cheating and/or violations of integrity in information technology, as very serious offenses.
 Academic honesty violations include, but are not limited to, copying homework, quiz and/or exam problems, and placing your name on a group project when you did not actively participate.
 If cheating, plagiarism, or other forms of academic honesty violations are discovered in student’s work, that Lab/lab/assignment will be awarded a zero grade.
 If the trends continue in more than three graded assignments, the student will be awarded a 0.0 as the final grade for the class.